 Artificial Intelligence for Curbing the Economic Impact of COVID-19

-New findings show how Knowledge Graph technology can address the impact of the COVID-19 outbreak on the network of Italian companies.
+New findings show how Knowledge Graph technology can address the impact of the COVID-19 outbreak on Italian companies.

 Together with his team, Emanuel Sallinger, head of the Knowledge Graph Lab and incoming Assistant Professor (from June 2020) of our research unit Databases and Artificial Intelligence, presents findings of the application of Automated Reasoning and Knowledge Graph technology to address the impact of the COVID-19 outbreak on the network of Italian companies and support the application of legal instruments for the protection of strategic companies from takeovers.
 This is part of several initiatives of the Central Bank of Italy in response to COVID-19 and involves prominent academic institutions such as the University of Oxford and Politecnico di Milano.
 It utilizes AI technology developed by TU Wien, the University of Oxford, and DeepReason.ai.